matviiv8/AlgorithmsAPI/README.md

 Replace `{{baseUrl}}` with the base URL of your API.

-Please note that this is just an example, and you need to implement the actual endpoints and functionality in your API.

 ## Examples

 Here are some examples of how to use the API: